 That said, sending coupons to everyone, in generic emails, won’t necessarily translate to more recovered revenue.
 This email from GoDaddy offers a user a 30% off coupon for everything new in her cart.
 It also offers her an option to talk to support if she has any questions before completing her order.

 GoDaddy’s email is an extremely bare-bones version of an abandoned cart email.
 It doesn’t even remind the customer what she almost purchased.
 If she was just absentmindedly pursuing available domains, this email could leave her more confused than ready to buy.
-As Jilt highlights in their recent study, you may not even need to send a 30% discount, ever.

 This example from the clothing company Betabrand takes a different, highly-customized approach.